KSP-RO/ProceduralParts/GameData/ProceduralParts/README.md

 * Procedural command module, possibly with rescaling / tweakable IVA.

 ## Features That Are Not Planned
-* Shapes with 'holes' in them and concave shapes - including toroids.
 * Procedural wings, procedural fairings - there's good mods for these already.
 * Procedural engines - May happen one day, but not a priority.